• Courses

 file_download event

-Every time Google Analytics 4 tracks a file download event (file_download) is sent to GA4 when a link is clicked and that link contains one of the following file extensions: .pdf, .xls, .xlsx, .doc, .docx, .txt, .rtf, .csv, .exe, .key, .pps, .ppt, .pptx, .7z, .pkg, .rar, .gz, .zip, .avi, .mov, .mp4, .mpe, .mpeg, .wmv, .mid, .midi, .mp3, .wav, .wma.
+Every time Google Analytics 4 tracks a file download event (file_download) is sent to GA4 when a link is clicked, and that link contains one of the following file extensions: .pdf, .xls, .xlsx, .doc, .docx, .txt, .rtf, .csv, .exe, .key, .pps, .ppt, .pptx, .7z, .pkg, .rar, .gz, .zip, .avi, .mov, .mp4, .mpe, .mpeg, .wmv, .mid, .midi, .mp3, .wav, .wma.
 In other words, if the link opens/downloads a file.
 It is currently impossible to update the list with other extensions in the GA4 interface.

-So if you want to extend the list, you must implement it via Google Tag Manager (I will explain that later in this article).
+So, if you want to extend the list, you must implement it via Google Tag Manager (I will explain that later in this article).

 Once you install Google Analytics 4, you can test whether this feature works.
 First, install this Chrome Extension and then click its icon in Chrome (to enable).
-Then (in GA4) go to Admin > Debugview.
+Then (in GA4), go to Admin > Debugview.

-Finally, open your website (or refresh the browser tab with it) and the link that opens/downloads a file (e.g. a PDF).
+Finally, open your website (or refresh the browser tab with it) and the link that opens/downloads a file (e.g., a PDF).

-Come back to the Debugview and wait until you see file_download event there.
+Come back to the Debugview and wait until you see the file_download event there.
 If Debugview is not working for you, take a look here.

 Click the file_download event, and you will see parameters that were also tracked.
 In addition to all page-related parameters (like page_location), it will also track the following: